ADKAdrianPL/Underground-Anomalies-Docs/Design Notes/PC Variations/Ultion/Abilities/Heal.md

 ### Fixing combat mistakes.

-A vulnerable state of lowered mobility the character enters, in which energy is exchanged for health over time.
+A vulnerable state of lowered mobility, in which energy is exchanged for health over time.

 - Default Inputs (Toggle, Hold):
     - Mouse and Keyboard: "F" Key